Corporate Criminal Tax Law and Tax Compliance in Germany

 Our consulting services in German corporate criminal tax law

 Matters of criminal tax law can have enormous consequences for companies in particular.
-For this reason, we are happy to support you with any related questions.
+For this reason, our corporate criminal tax lawyers are happy to support you with any related questions.
 These include:

 - Establishment of an internal control system (ICS) or setting up tax compliance structures